Welcome to the Emirates LitFest Student Edition 2022!

 After the success of the Emirates Airline Festival of Literature’s Virtual Student Edition last year, the Emirates Literature Foundation is delighted to, once again, announce virtual sessions for schools.
 With these virtual sessions, you can bring the thrill of discovering a new or a favourite festival author or illustrator direct to your schools!

 The sessions have been curated to be accessible and captivating for a diverse range of interests and age groups.

-The sessions themselves will be made available to watch online for three weeks, starting from 7-25 February, 2021.
+The sessions will be made available to watch online throughout the Month of Reading, starting from 10 February – 31 March 2022.
 During this time, students will be able to watch the sessions at their own convenience, either with their class, or at home, in the case of distance learning.